AG-Bigiel/PyStructure-dev/PyStacker/README.md

 > **Note:** You can provide optional parameters (list: TBD).
 You can also simply remove these parameters (or add pre-existing optional parameters) at the end of the configure file.

 2. **Only with 3D Fits Datacubes**
+> The code now also works without a pre-existing PyStructure database.
+3D Datacubes are required as input.
+These have to be convolved and regridded to the same resolution and the same grid.
+In addition, a velocity map with which to shuffle the spectra, must be provided.
+It can be executed by adjusting the parameters in the `run_3DCube.conf`